Vasudha1905/internship_dataScience/README.md

 # Mini Projects and Tutorials

 ### Tutorials
 This repositary contains the basics of a few python libraries.
-You can refer it to revise your basics.
+You can refer it to go through the functions.

 ### Mini-Projects
 This repo contains some min projects that can help you apply your python skills to practical situations